 Burundi's most important export products are gold, coffee, black tea, and a number of agricultural and food products (such as beer and tobacco) as well as metallic ores (including for example tantalum, tin, and tungsten).

-Burundi's main trading partners in 2023 were the UAE, China, and Tanzania, with the EU ranked fourth.
-The largest share of Burundi's export products (27%) goes to Congo (Democratic Rep) while the majority of imports originates in the UAE and China.
+Burundi's main trading partners in 2024 were Tanzania, China, and the UAE, with the EU ranked fourth.
+The largest share of Burundi's export products (40%) goes to Congo (Democratic Rep) while the majority of imports originates in Tanzania, the UAE and China.

 Burundi is a landlocked and resource-poor country in Central Africa which remains heavily dependent on agriculture.
 With a decreasing share of subsistence farming, food security has become an even more important challenge.
 The level of food insecurity is almost twice as high as in the average sub-Saharan country.

-Less than 1% of EU imports from Burundi made use of EBA preferences in 2023 because most of Burundi's exports can enter the EU duty-free already under the EU's normal tariff regime.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 82% in 2023.
+About 2% of EU imports from Burundi made use of EBA preferences in 2024 because most of Burundi's exports can enter the EU duty-free already under the EU's normal tariff regime.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 71%.

-Share of zero-duty imports from Burundi.
+Share of zero-duty imports from Burundi in 2024.
 Most imports are duty-free under normal EU tariffs.

 Because most of Burundi's exports to the EU are zero-duty, only a small share is eligible for EBA preferences, and these - due to the low volumes - were quite volatile over the years.
 Similarly, Burundi’s preference utilisation rate showed significant fluctuations over time.
 While almost no preferences were used in 2012 and 2013, the rate increased substantially until 2016, reaching almost 90%, before it declined again.
 In absolute terms, imports from Burundi that make use of EBA preferences remain small.
 Nonetheless, all imports of the main product sections, textiles and fruit and vegetables, used the EBA preferences.

 Coffee, tea and spices account for the majority of EU imports from Burundi.
 These products are, however, primarily imported under MFN zero duties and are thus not benefitting from EBA preferences.
 With EBA preferential imports being very small, their sectoral composition changes from year to year.
-In 2023, only textiles and plants reached values of about €100 thousand.
+In 2024, only fruit and vegetables, and plants reached values of about €100 thousand.
 These, however, all used the EBA preferences.

-As a beneficiary of the EBA, Burundi is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Burundi has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Burundi has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Burundi is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, Burundi has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Access all info about EU-Burundi Faso relations on the International Partnerships website.